gummesson/geno/README.md

 - `output` is where the site will be generated.
 The default directory is `site`.
 - `template` is used for using your own custom template file.
 - `stylesheet` is used for using your own custom stylesheet file.
+- `javascript` is for adding a JavaScript file to your site.
 - `docco` is for simply linking to your [Docco](https://github.com/jashkenas/docco)-generated documentation.
 - `endorse` adds a link to this repository in site's footer.
 It's turned off by default.